WITS How To

 6. Acquire Olive Oil

 Olive oil is approved for SchoolFood use and it is a great way to improve the healthfulness and taste of many lunch items.
-Please Note: Only a specific type of olive oil is approved for donation-Whole Foods Market, 365 Everyday Value 100% Mediterranean olive oil blend.
+Please Note: Only a specific type of olive oil is approved for donation-Whole Foods Market, 365 Everyday Value olive oil.
 If you purchase a case (12 bottles), you can receive a 10% discount.
 Schools should keep monthly records of quantities purchased and used.

 Work with your school to order grass fed beef through the SchoolFood Manager and integrate it into the scratch cooked recipes (pasta Bolognese, chili with meat, picadillo).
 This will require additional funds (approximately $5.00/pound with a minimum order of 180 pounds).
 The minimum grass fed beef order can serve a school of 500 children approximately two meals.